 That spring they started building a new house and barn and clearing more of the land so they could farm.
 The original house and barn were located along the base of the hill as there was a creek there for water, and the road, such as it was, ran along there too.
 So that’s where they rebuilt.
-The road was often washed out in the winter and thus mail service was spotty.
-So Mr. Pomeroy and some of the neighbors petitioned the county to establish a new road.
+The road was often washed out in the winter and thus mail service was spotty, so Mr. Pomeroy and some of the neighbors petitioned the county to establish a new road.
 In 1915 they did, along the north bank of the East Fork of the Lewis River – the one still used today to access the farm.

 Once the new road was put in, the family decided the original house was too far from the action, so to speak, and they had the house moved – lifted onto logs and rolled to the site where the log house sits today.
-But, it wasn’t the present house.
+But, alas, it wasn’t the present house.

 In 1920, there was a smallpox outbreak in the family.
 The county nurse was eventually sent out to lift the quarantine and burn infected clothing and bedding.
 While she was doing so, some sparks from the fire landed on the roof of the house and burned it to the ground.
-In true pioneer spirit, the family persevered and built another house around the remaining brick chimney.
+In true pioneer spirit, the family persevered and built yet another house, around the remaining brick chimney.

 And so, in the years since, we've rewound the clock at the Pomeroy Farm, where life is depicted as it was in the pre-electrical 1920s.
 The house, barn, blacksmith shop, various outbuildings, gardens and grounds, all continue to portray life from an earlier time.
 We invite you to join us at the farm for a taste of a simpler life, one in which the sunlight shapes our days, our work demands grit and mettle, and family is the most important institution in our lives.